CommWebTeam/gen_dw_format/footnote_formatter/README.md

 These markers should be formatted in comma-separated pairs, with each pair separated by semicolons, like so:

-index,value;index,value;...
+top footnote location,bottom footnote location;top footnote location,bottom footnote location;...

+where
+- "top footnote location" is the top footnote's position from the beginning of the document relative to all the top footnotes, beginning at 1;
-where the index is the footnote marker's position from the top, and the value is whichever bottom footnote it should point to.
+- similarly, "bottom footnote location" is the bottom footnote's position from the beginning of the bottom footnote div, beginning at 1.

 For example, with the following input: